CharleneMcKeown/DevOps-and-Containers/README.md

 ## Explore your Kubernetes dashboard

-We can explore our Kubernetes deployment via a handy dashboard by typing a single command:
+We can explore our Kubernetes deployment via a handy dashboard by typing a single command.
+Make sure you put your own resource group name and your AKS name below:

 ``` bash
 az aks browse --resource-group yourResourceGroup --name yourAKSname